briling/qm/README.md

 `mol/*.in`  –
 input files with molecular geometries, the format is described in `README` \[[1a]\].
-Our program reads the section `$molecule` only.
+My program reads the section `$molecule` only.

 `mol/*.x.out`  –
-corresponding output files from our program.
+corresponding output files from my program.

 `mol/*.p11.out` –
 corresponding output files from Priroda-11